logicalclocks/feature-store-api/docs/hopsworksai/autoscaling.md

 </p>

 ## Modifying the autoscaling configuration
 You can update the autoscale configuration by going to the *Details* tab of the cluster and clicking on *Configure autoscale*.
 You will then go through the same steps as above.
-Note that if you change the *instance type*, nodes that are currently existing in the cluster with a different instance type will not be managed by the autoscale system anymore and you will have to remove them manually.
+Note that if you change the *instance type*, nodes that currently exist in the cluster with a different instance type will not be managed by the autoscale system anymore and you will have to remove them manually.

 ## Disabling the autoscaling
 To disable the autoscaling go to the *Details* tab, click on *Disable autoscale* and confirm your action.
 When you disable autoscaling the nodes that are currently running will keep running.
 You will need to stop them manually.